Luminar Neo: History

 Prior to Luminar Neo, Skylum launched a series of image editing apps, including Luminar in November 2016 and Luminar Neptune in 2017.
 Initially developed only for macOS, Macphun launched Luminar 2018 for Windows in late 2017.

 Luminar 2018, which was launched in November 2017, introduced a RAW develop module, changed the user interface, and added new filters.

 Luminar Neo is the last-generation photo editing app developed by Skylum, released in February 2022.

 The company website states that “What differentiates Luminar Neo from all previous versions of Luminar is its modular engine.
 Modules help to evenly distribute the load for faster image processing.
 This allows you to apply lots of different tools to an image without significant performance losses and save all edits automatically.”

 General info

 Luminar Neo is considered to be a tool for both amateur and professional photographers.
 It has a modular engine, which evenly distributes the load for faster image processing.
 This allows photographers to apply lots of different edits to an image without significant performance losses and save all edits automatically and non-destructively.

 Luminar Neo has a variety of AI-powered features like Sky AI and Face AI designed to enhance photos of any genre, including landscapes, portraits, street photos, and others.
 Additionally, the application has built-in Presets, which can be used to apply a set of fixed adjustments to images in a few clicks.
 A variety of additional Presets are also available for purchase in the Luminar Marketplace.
 The effects can be combined using layers and masks.
 Luminar Neo supports multiple file formats, including raw files.

-Key features

-Luminar Neo’s editing tools are grouped into several categories: Essentials, Creative, Portrait, Professional, and Extensions.

-Luminar Neo’s signature tools are:
+Reception